srm88/eng-questions/README.md

 * Walk me through the process of spinning up a new service.
   * Is there an architecture or design review process?
-  * How do I get hardware, cloud or otherwise?
+  * How do you requisition hardware, cloud or otherwise?
   * What's your approach to service discovery?
   * Monitoring and telemetry?
   * Suppose we realize it needs a DB or Kafka.
 Walk me through that process.
 Who would I talk to?
 Is it self-serve?
 Who is responsible for capacity planning?
 How does the rollout of that service work -- does the storage team help at all?
 How are DB migrations handled, reviewed, run, verified?

-* Do you ever have the situation where I'm working on service Foo, which depends on service Bar which is owned by another team?
-Where any degradations or outages Bar experiences will affect Foo.
-How does engineering approach this scenario?
-Is a third team (platform/SRE) involved?
-Are there frameworks or tools to deal with fault isolation?
-How about tracking such dependencies?
-How are outages discovered and communicated?

 * Tell me how your company might go about changing RPC frameworks.
 What team or teams might own such a project?
 Would other teams or developers be involved?
 How would such a project be communicated?
 How do you think it would be rolled out?